wanchain/wanx/docs/btc-inbound.md

 ```

-Once the bitcoin transaction is sent and the txid and lockTime is added to the
+Once the bitcoin transaction is sent and the txid and lockTime are added to the
 opts, you can continue with either the simple version or advance version.

-__Simple Version__: if the specified Wanchain is open, then you can do the
+__Simple Usage__: if the specified Wanchain is open, then you can do the
 whole crosschain transaction all in one call.
 You would want to set up event
 handlers to watch for progress.